Who do I call in an emergency?

 How will I get dental care for my child?

-If they are eligible, they will attend a dental clinic either at their school, or at a nearby school, for regular appointments.
+If they are eligible, they will attend a dental clinic or mobile, or a Dentist nearby, for regular appointments.

 Are there special services targeted at preschool children?

 The New Zealand Plunket Society cares for babies, preschool children and their families, offering health and development checks, advice and opportunities to meet other parents.
 It also offers a child car seat hiring facility.
 The Plunket website can be found below in the related information section.